zeebratootie/twrpg-replay-renamer/README.md

 - **No `.w3g` files found** — check the Source folder path, and make sure *Search subfolders* is on if your replays are nested.
 - **Something failed mid-run** — read the **Processing Log** at the bottom of the window; it lists each file and any error.

+If you encounter any bug or any feature request you can reach out to me at discord too. .crucibles